 }

 The resulting code is, let’s say, not very intuitive.
-Fortunately, the community has developed several libraries that save us the trouble of having to handle this code ourselves.
+Fortunately, the community has developed several libraries that save us the work of having to handle this code ourselves.
 We will see them at the end of the post.

-PCINT on other processors
+PCINT on Other Processors

 Below, you have tables with the INTs and PCINTs of some of the most common Atmega processors.